-- Political institutions in the Kingdom (including, but not limited to, the Shura and Representatives Councils and studies and research centres). - Various governmental institutions such as (the Ministry of the Interior, the National Security Agency, the Ministry of Information and others). - Regional and international organisations.
+- Political institutions in the Kingdom (including, but not limited to, the Shura and Representatives Councils, and studies and research centers). - Various governmental institutions such as (the Ministry of the Interior, the National Security Agency, the Ministry of Information and others). - Regional and international organizations.

-All civil society organisations.
+All civil society organizations.

-In addition, graduates of the programme can apply for advanced academic degrees (postgraduate studies) in political science, international relations and related fields.
+In addition, graduates of the program can apply for advanced academic degrees (postgraduate studies) in political science, international relations and related fields.

-Based on ASU's "Bachelor Degree Bylaw", the Bachelor's Degree in Political Science is granted upon fulfilment of all graduation requirements, represented by: passing all courses required for graduation (i.e. completion of the number of credit hours) with a cumulative average of no less than 60% after studying for four years, and not exceeding a maximum period of 8 years.
+Based on ASU's "Bachelor Degree Bylaw", the Bachelor's degree in Political Science is granted upon fulfillment of all graduation requirements, represented by: passing all courses required for graduation (i.e. completion of the number of credit hours) with a cumulative average of no less than 60% after studying for period of four years, and not exceeding a maximum period of 8 years.

-- Possessing critical knowledge and understanding of the fundamentalprinciples, concepts and methods in political science and related fields. - Demonstrate critical knowledge and understanding of contemporary issues and some specialised theories, standards and methods of scientific research in various fields of political science. - Use specialised skills to apply theories and concepts related to political science and related fields to address complex problems in the political environment. - Use specialised skills in applying scientific research methods and methods to investigate thorny political issues and problems. - Use a range of specialised methods and approaches in the Political Studies field and related fields to identify problems and challenges in the national, regional and international political environment. - Critical analysis of information and practices in policy and related fields to develop and implement solutions to complex political and international problems. - Use special skills to communicate with peers and professionals and process, present and interpret data through the information technology application (using appropriate applications). - Work at a specialised level in a changing and transformed political environment within working groups with responsibility for decision-makingand the actions of others.
+- Possessing critical knowledge and understanding of the fundamental principles, concepts and methods in political science and related fields.. - Demonstrate critical knowledge and understanding of contemporary issues and some specialized theories, standards and methods of scientific research in various fields of political science. - Use specialized skills to apply theories and concepts related to political science and related fields to address complex problems in the political environment. - The use of specialized skills in the application of scientific research methods and methods to investigate thorny political issues and problems. - Use a range of specialized methods and approaches in the field of political studies and related fields to identify problems and challenges in the national, regional and international political environment. - Critical analysis of information and practices in policy and related fields to develop and implement solutions to complex political and international problems. - Use special skills to communicate with peers and professionals and to process, present and interpret data through the application of information technology (using appropriate applications). - Work at a specialized level in a changing and transformed political environment within working groups with responsibility for decision-makingand the actions of others.

-- Overall Structure of the Programme

 - Minimum Study Period: 3 years

-- Maximum Study Period: 8 years
+Maximum Study Period: 8 years

-- Total Credit Hours: 135 Credit Hours (ASU)- 540 Credit Hours (NQF)

-- No. of Courses: 45 Courses
+No. of Courses: 45 Courses